Natural do Rio de Janeiro

 The machine’s technical elegance can be seen mostly at the back.
 Heat dissipation was done via a 1/4″- wide horizontal slit on the machine’s removable back cover.
 You can feel a very light wisp of hot air gently blowing -courtesy of three (3) microprocessor-controlled fans inside – when you place your hand along this slit.

-The sound may be a bit on the minus side, but the quality was not lame.
-The two stereo speakers were hidden from view—cleverly crafted at the bottom of the 2″ wide panel—to enable sound to bounce off the desk or table where you place the unit.
+The sound may be a bit on the minus side but the quality was not lame.
+The two stereo speakers were hidden from view – cleverly crafted at the bottom of the 2″ wide panel, to enable sound to bounce-off from the desk or table where you place the unit.

-The new G5 iMac was spiffy enough, even with only 256 MB of DDR RAM installed.
-I opened several programs while simultaneously playing two (2) video playbacks via QuickTime and iDVD and noticed only very minimal video refresh delays, even when the other programs were opened and put into action.
+The new G5 iMac was spiffy enough even with only the base 256 MB of DDR RAM installed.
+I opened several programs while simultaneously playing two (2) video playbacks via QuickTime and iDVD, and noticed only very minimal video refresh delays even when the other programs were opened and put into action.
 The machine’s default OS X Panther (10.3.5) seemed to be a good match for the processor’s 64-bit capability.

-Lastly, the bundled keyboard and mouse -while not their top-of-the-line models – complement the overall simplicity of the G5 iMac.
-As advertised, the keyboard is tucked neatly under the stand when you’re done using this nice piece of computer cum art piece.
+Lastly, the bundled keyboard and mouse -while not their top-of-the-line-models – complement the overall simplicity of the G5 iMac.
+As advertised, the keyboard tucked neatly under the stand when you’re done using this nice piece of computer cum art piece.
+Although, I noticed, that the base of the aluminum stand had already some minor scratches on it, I’m not sure whether they were due to the keyboard’s feet constant rubbing when stowed underneath or for some other reasons.

-As much as I would have liked to get one that very same day, I was disappointed to come home empty-handed.
+Much as I would like to get one that very same day, I was disappointed to come home empty-handed.
 The Apple G5 iMacs are selling like donuts.
-There was a long waiting list even if you buy one at a brick-and-mortar Apple Store!
+There was a long waiting list even if you buy it at a brick and mortar Apple Store!

-Meanwhile, Apple fanatics like me will just continue to drool and hope for the best: that one day, they will be able to snag one of these new creations from the Mecca of Computing in Cupertino.
+Meanwhile, Apple fanatics like me will just continue to drool and to hope for the best that, one day, they will be able to snag any one of these new creations that came from the Mecca of Computing in Cupertino.

 notes:

-Almost three weeks after we dropped in at this store and after contacting all the Apple Stores in Northern California and signing on to their waiting lists, this author finally went home with a 1.8 GHz, 17″ screen model of the G5 iMac — from nearby Santa Clara, CA.
+Almost three weeks after we dropped in at this store and after contacting all the Apple Stores in Northern California and signing-on in their waiting lists, this author finally went home with a 1.8 GHz, 17″ screen model of the G5 iMac — from nearby Santa Clara, CA.

 —links: